 Social Media CLI

-Social media command-line interface — JSON-first publishing for agents, CI and cron
+Social media CLI for JSON-first publishing, agents, CI, and cron

 bundlesocial-cli is a scriptable, agent-friendly command-line interface over the bundle.social API.
 JSON to stdout, status text to stderr, one command per workflow.
 Ships with a SKILL.md so agent runtimes auto-discover it.